Skip to main content

 Harold’s lifelong lesson is to believe that we can always overcome obstacles if we put in the necessary effort and keep going.

-He will compete in alpine skiing, swimming, and skeleton.
+He will compete in alpine skiing, swimming, skeleton and wheelchair basketball.

 Kiernan-Underwood.jpgTrade: Material Technician, Formerly Infantry